ropensci/spocc/inst/vign/spocc_vignette.md

 ### Data Sources

-`spocc` currently interfaces with ten major biodiversity repositories
+`spocc` currently interfaces with nine major biodiversity repositories

 1. [Global Biodiversity Information Facility (GBIF)](http://www.gbif.org/) (via `rgbif`) GBIF is a government funded open data repository with several partner organizations with the express goal of providing access to data on Earth's biodiversity.
 The data are made available by a network of member nodes, coordinating information from various participant organizations and government agencies.